aashu0vis/aashu0vis/README.md

 👀 I’m interested in coding and software development.

-🌱 I’m currently pursuing B.Sc (IT) and learning full-stack development at Scaler.
+🌱 I’m currently pursuing full-stack development at Scaler.

 💼 I’m currently working as an RPA Developer and looking for a new role as a Full Stack Developer.